 How can parents help children fit practice into their routine, especially when that routine has been uprooted by online schooling?
 Here is some advice.

 Are there actually advantages to online lessons?
 Claire Allen outlines the positives, like cultivating independence in the student, improving communication, learning more readings skills and more.

-Here is a printable PDF that has simple guidelines to help with technical issues such as: Internet service bandwidth; mic recommendations; Zoom settings for violin lessons; troubleshooting for lag and sync issues; and how to set up your room and camera for best communication between teacher and student.
+Here is an article with printable PDFs with simple guidelines to help with technical issues such as: Internet service bandwidth; mic recommendations; Zoom settings for violin lessons; troubleshooting for lag and sync issues; and how to set up your room and camera for best communication between teacher and student.

 Advanced Technical Set-up for Online Violin Lessons

 Carrie Salisbury takes a deep dive in to the logistics of online private lessons, enhancing the studio setup with things such as multiple cameras, using an iPad for PDFs and handouts, using more advanced Zoom settings, setting up an external mic, mutings for duets and more.